-There isn’t really all that much innovation in the Brave browser itself except for the Brave Payments system that rewards the websites users are willing to pay for.
-I believe Brave Software made a big mistake when they choose to build a browser rather than an extension, and here is why.
+There isn’t all that much innovation in the Brave browser itself except for the Brave Payments system that rewards the websites users are willing to pay for.
+I believe Brave Software made a big mistake when they choose to build a browser rather than an extension, and here’s why.

 Wouldn’t it be easier to convince potential customers to install an extension to supplement the web browser they already like than convincing them to change all their habits, and uproot and move to a new web browser?

 The core of Brave Payments is already implemented as a Chromium browser extension (WebExtension), and could have been made compatible with existing browsers including Microsoft Edge, Firefox, Google Chrome, Opera, and others rather than making it its own thing.

 The Brave Browser isn’t a good browser.
 It’s still in beta, but Brave seems to be focusing on creating a minimal viable product without an identity of its own.
 There isn’t anything special about their browser, and it lacks essential features like a history manager while the features it has are still missing years of development and polishing.
 Brave uses a weak fraud protection service and yet they recommend their customers go to the shadier corners of the web, cough up their credit cards, and purchase Bitcoins.
 Bitcoin exchanges have a long and established history of fraud and there are many bad actors in this market.